josephernest/void/README.md

 **Void** is a website creation tool.
 Just static pages or blog articles ?
 Both are possible with [Void](http://www.thisisvoid.org/).

-Done in a single PHP file of less than 100 lines of code.
+Done in a single PHP file of less than 100 lines of code(*).
 Huh, this is bad?
 See the discussion about this [here](http://thisisvoid.org/article/03).
 What about performance ?
 See [here](http://thisisvoid.org/article/05-perf).

 Screenshot